PrimeTimeTran/turbo-ship/content/Articles/3.react/react-2-top-ten/index.md

 ---
 createdAt: 2023-10-30
-title: Top Ten Concepts | React
+title: Top Ten Concepts
-description: Top Ten Concepts for Success in React | React
+description: Top Ten Concepts for Success in React
 ---

-# Top Ten Concepts for Success in React | React
+# Top Ten Concepts for Success in React